-Police detain man who crashed truck into Dallas TV station
+Dallas police detain man who crashed truck into Fox station

-DALLAS (AP) — Police have detained a “ranting” man accused of crashing a pickup truck into a Fox affiliate television station building in downtown Dallas during a live newscast.
+DALLAS (AP) — Police detained a “ranting” man accused of crashing a pickup truck into a Fox affiliate television station building Wednesday morning in downtown Dallas during a live newscast.

-KDFW posted details on Facebook Wednesday morning showing photos of the front of the vehicle rammed into windows near an entrance.
-The man paced and scattered papers outside.
+KDFW posted details on Facebook showing photos of the front of the vehicle rammed into windows near an entrance.
+The man paced and scattered numerous handwritten papers outside.
 He was not able to enter the building and was soon arrested.

 Anchors who continued on the air through the 7 a.m. newscast, despite the crash, say nobody was hurt.
+The truck hit an unoccupied administrative side of the building before office workers arrived for the day.

 A KDFW statement says “a man crashed a truck into the side of our building this morning” and “jumped out and started ranting.”